vedph/cadmus-codicology-shell/README.md

 ## History

+- 2022-12-20: fix to flags not updated when loading decoration element (`@myrmidon/cadmus-part-codicology-decorations`).
 - 2022-12-19:
   - updated Angular.
   - fix to parent keys not updated when loading/deleting elements in decoration editor (`@myrmidon/cadmus-part-codicology-decorations`).